makeplans/makeplans-api/readme.md

 ### Output

-To specify JSON as output use header `Accept: application/json`.
+To specify JSON as output use HTTP-header `Accept: application/json`.
 Output can also be defined by using extension in the path: `/resources.json`.
 Multiple items is returned as an array.

 ### Input

-To specify JSON as input use header `Content-Type: application/json`.
+To specify JSON as input use HTTP-header `Content-Type: application/json`.
 The body must be JSON-formatted and include the object with required attributes.
-Alternatively you can use normal form data as input, in that case do not specify the Content-type HTTP header.
+Alternatively you can use normal form data as input, in that case do not specify the Content-type HTTP-header.
 Form values are specified like this: `resource[title]=Unicorn`

 All parameters that are not input for creating or updating objects should be sent as normal URL parameters.
 Example: `/bookings?page=2&resources_id=1`